eris-he/ctf-writeups/wicys2024-tier2/README.md

 There are two categories of challenges: offensive (O) and defensive (D).
 Each problem is named accordingly.
 For example, O1 means Offensive 1, or the first offensive challenge.

-Most of these challenges should be workable with the images and information I've reproduced here, barring the ones that require active interaction with a web server.
+These challenges should be workable with the images and information I've reproduced here, barring the ones that require active interaction with a web server.
+(Unfortunately, that happens to be...every offensive challenge.)